- Instructions for Form 2553 - Introductory Material

 Example 3.
 Tax year less than 2 1/2 months.

 A calendar year small business corporation begins its first tax year on November 8.
 The 2-month period ends January 7 and 15 days after that is January 22.
 To be an S corporation beginning with its short tax year, the corporation must file Form 2553 during the period that begins November 8 and ends January 22.
-Because the corporation had no prior tax year, an election made before November 8 will not be valid.
+Because the corporation had no prior tax year, an election made before November 8 won’t be valid.

 The following two sections discuss relief for late S corporation elections and relief for late S corporation and entity classification elections for the same entity.
 For supplemental procedural requirements when seeking relief for multiple late elections, see Rev. Proc.
 2013-30, section 4.04.

-When filing Form 2553 for a late S corporation election, the corporation (entity) must write in the top margin of the first page of Form 2553 "FILED PURSUANT TO REV. PROC.
+When filing Form 2553 for a late S corporation election, the corporation (entity) must enter in the top margin of the first page of Form 2553 "FILED PURSUANT TO REV. PROC.
 2013-30."
-Also, if the late election is made by attaching Form 2553 to Form 1120S, the corporation (entity) must write in the top margin of the first page of Form 1120S "INCLUDES LATE ELECTION(S) FILED PURSUANT TO REV. PROC.
+Also, if the late election is made by attaching Form 2553 to Form 1120S, the corporation (entity) must enter in the top margin of the first page of Form 1120S "INCLUDES LATE ELECTION(S) FILED PURSUANT TO REV. PROC.
 2013-30."